-But before we dive headlong into what this means and how the emergence of these born digital models will impact the future of the CPG space, we must first give a clear definition of what the often-overused term actually means in the context of CPG brands.
+But before we dive headlong into what this means and how the emergence of these "born digital" models will impact the future of the this space, we must first give a clear definition of what the often-overused term actually means in the context of CPG brands.

 At Fahrenheit 212, we often joke that D2C is like teenage sex… All the major brands are talking about, everyone wants to be doing it, but even those who are, probably aren’t doing it all that well.
 So, what does D2C actually mean and how can CPG brands leverage the power of strategy to do a better job of understanding and meeting the needs of a consumer who demands a more seamless and omnichannel brand experience?

 Most jump immediately to think about how to sell directly to the end consumer.
 In essence, cutting out the middleman, and keeping a larger share of the margins in-house.
 While this approach is relevant, it is a fairly short sighted definition for, and understanding of, what D2C should mean.

 Instead, we prefer to think of D2C through the lens of creating a more intimate, inspiring, and aspirational connection to the end consumer.
 Yes, a sales channel that allows a consumer to purchase directly from the brand might be a relevant part of this strategy, but a true D2C strategy needs to deliver an intuitive, seamless, multi-channel, user-centric experience; one that consumers are increasingly expecting.

 So, how does a legacy CPG brand embrace a new D2C business model to engage the omni shopper without cannibalizing sales from their brick-and-mortar retail partners?